cobbler/cobbler/docs/cobbler-conf.rst

 jinja2_includedir
 =================
-This is a directory of files that cobbler uses to include files into Jinja2 templates.
+This is a directory of files that Cobbler uses to include files into Jinja2 templates.
 Per default this settings is commented out.

 default: ``/var/lib/cobbler/jinja2``